shrihankp/hml/README.md

 3. Ubuntu is started up, and since the .bashrc file runs in Bash first, ultimately, we start the patching process.
 4. Inside of Ubuntu, OpenJDK 8 JRE (Headless) is installled.
 5. The required tools, [smali/baksmali](https://github.com/JesusFreke/smali) and [update-binary](https://github.com/topjohnwu/Magisk/blob/master/scripts/module_installer.sh) for [Magisk](https://github.com/topjohnwu/Magisk), are downloaded.
-6. The baksmali.jar tool is run on the classes.dex file to get us the raw smali files for the required patching.
+6. The baksmali.jar tool is run on all classes\*.dex files to get us the raw smali files for the required patching.
 7. There exists a file named MockProvider.smali inside <baksmali_output_folder>/com/android/server/location.
 Inside of it, a boolean is defined named "setIsFromMockProvider", which is set to true by default so that the apps can detect if the location is being faked.
 If it will be set to false, apps would think that the mock location updates are, in fact, real location updates.
 8. The name "setIsFromMockProvider" is searched for in the file.
 Then, a line which contains "0x1" _directly before_ the line where the boolean is defined, is searched for.
+Before this, it it also checked whether the file is already patched.
-9. The required line is changed so that it contains "0x0" (false) instead of "0x1" (true).
+9. If the file is already patched, exit with no errors.
+If not, the required line is changed so that it contains "0x0" (false) instead of "0x1" (true).
 10. The baksmali output folder is recompiled using smali.jar.
 Since we have modified the file, the recompilation will occur on the patched files.
-11. The unzipped files are zipped back to services.jar, **with the modified classes.dex**.
+11. The unzipped files are zipped back to services.jar, **with the modified dex files**.
 12. Finally, a Magisk module is created conforming to [this format](https://topjohnwu.github.io/Magisk/guides.html).
 13. The user is asked for granting storage permissions so that the Magisk module can be moved to the Internal Storage.
 14. The Magisk module is moved to Internal Storage.
 Additionally, if the user wishes to, the Termux app is cleaned up so that it does not consume storage space.